 The performance data shown represents past performance and does not guarantee future results.
 Current performance may be lower or higher than the performance data quoted.
 Principal value and investment returns will fluctuate so that investors' shares, when redeemed, may be worth more or less than their original cost.
 Performance data represents the rate that an investor would have earned (or lost), during the given month, on an investment in the Fund (assuming reinvestment of all dividends and distributions).
 Average annual total return reflects annualized change.
-Contractual fee waivers were in effect from inception to 8/21/2014.
-Without such fee waivers, performance numbers would have been reduced.
-Since Fund performance is subject to change after the month-end, please call (800) 560-6111 or visit www. driehaus.com for more current performance information.
+Since Fund performance is subject to change after the month-end, please call (800) 560-6111 or visit www.drie-haus.com for more current performance information.